yogeshmpandey/yogeshmpandey.github.io/_posts/2015-11-28-A-Day-In-Delhi-Part-2.md

 **Hazrath Nizamuddin Dargah**

 At a few foots is the is the dargah of one of the world's most famous Sufi saints, Nizamuddin Auliya.
-We Paid the visit and went from one spiritual experience to another in the lotus temple.
+We paid the visit and then went from one spiritual experience to another in the lotus temple.

 <img src="http://i.imgur.com/MUHTkqI.jpg" alt="Lotus Temple">